Doubling and Multiple Crossings

 In 1984 a strange and, to some, inexplicable form of self-flagellation made its mark on the ‘Across Wales’, that of ‘doubling’ the event i.e. starting at Aberystwyth on the Friday before and walking through the night to the start, then walking back to Aberystwyth with the normal event.
 The late, great Neville Tandy was the first to complete a ‘double’ in that year amongst his 30+ other conventional completions.

-However, the foremost exponent of this taxing ritual is Richard Rosser who, since 1986, has ‘doubled’ the event fifteen times!
+However, the foremost exponent of this taxing ritual is Richard Rosser who, since 1986, has ‘doubled’ the event twenty times!
 Others have also risen to the challenge.
 Since then ‘doubling’ has become established as an annual feature of the Across Wales walk.
-However, 1997 and 1998 saw a remarkable double from Philip Gwilliam: not only did Philip complete a double crossing, but he also set the joint quickest time on that year’s event!
+However, 1997 and 1998 saw a remarkable double from the late Philip Gwilliam: not only did Philip complete a double crossing, but he also set the joint quickest time on that year’s event!

 2000 saw another ‘double’ first: Susan Denham-Smith completed the first ever female double crossing of the Across Wales walk.
 A superb achievement!

 Roderick Hollands raised the stakes even further in 2003 with the first ever Triple Crossing of the AWW Then, in 2014, this feat was replicated by Brian Layton.